-KAISERSLAUTERN, Germany -- Two Kaiserslautern High School seniors and a teacher used an aerial camera to get construction pictures of the new high school for U.S. Army Corps of Engineers Europe District Nov.
+KAISERSLAUTERN, Germany -- Two Kaiserslautern High School seniors and a teacher helped the U.S. Army Corps of Engineers Europe District get construction pictures of the new 21st-century high school Nov.
 1.

 "It's only fitting that students participate in this activity in a way that encourages them to use modern technology to learn about construction," Toups said.

 Jose Tovar, chief of Department of Defense Education Activity -- Europe facilities, said it was appropriate for the site to be used as a learning tool because that is a key component of 21st-century learning.

 "One of the key aspects for our facilities is that it is a teaching tool, the learning is student centered and kids are not just sitting in classrooms but are actively engaged in the learning process throughout the school," Tovar said.